cdepillabout/open-blog-posts/2021-12-20-purescript2nix.md

     function.

-2. Compute all transitive dependencies for the package you are trying to build given an input package set.
+2. Compute all transitive dependencies for the package you are trying to build, given an input package set.

     This is mainly done with the Nix function `builtins.genericClosure`[^2].